Exam Retake Policy

 I failed my Mobile Crane Operator Specialty exam.
 May I retest sooner than four (4) weeks?

-While not an “alternate form,” candidates who must retake a Mobile Crane Operator Specialty exam already have the option of taking the exam using a different load chart.
-For instance, if a candidate failed a Lattice Boom Truck (LBT) exam using the Link-Belt load chart, they may either wait four (4) weeks to retake the same exam, or they may, without a waiting period, take the LBT exam using the Manitowoc load chart.
+Candidates who must retake a Mobile Crane Operator Specialty exam have the option of taking the exam using a different load chart.
+For instance, if a candidate failed a Lattice Boom Truck (LBT) exam using the Link-Belt load chart, he or she may either wait four (4) weeks to retake the same exam or, without a waiting period, take the LBT exam using the Manitowoc load chart.
 This is true of all Mobile Crane Operator Specialty exams.

 I failed my recertification exam and my certification expires before I’m permitted to retest, can I get an extension?

 Certificants who fail a recertification exam and whose expiration date does not permit them to wait four (4) weeks to retest will be required to apply for full-length (initial) exams.
-Extensions cannot be granted on recertification.
-Retaking the full-length exam can be done at any paper/pencil or CBT test administration since it does not require an alternate form.
+Extensions cannot be granted for recertification.
 Certificants are reminded that they may start the recertification process up to 12 months prior to their expiration date without “losing time” on their certification.

 Back to FAQ menu